 By 2011, Mourinho was now Real Madrid’s manager and his reputation had grown, having won an astonishing “triple” at Inter Milan (Champions League, Scudetto and Cup) before moving to Spain for a new challenge with Real Madrid.

 This time around, ‘24/7 Valencia’ met Mourinho just outside the press conference room after Real Madrid had beaten Valencia in Mestalla.
-Off the record and away from the cameras, we briefly discussed his hometown of Setúbal in Portugal.
+Off the record and away from the cameras, we discussed his hometown of Setúbal in Portugal amongst other topics.
 Away from the public eye, he was warm and informal and rather human even!
 It’s a positive part of his character that his own players have often remarked upon, his public persona as a pantomime villain is more like an invented role he plays to protect his players.
 You can’t always judge a book by its cover.

 Sid Lowe: With hindsight, do you see that there has been an opportunity lost (losing to Valencia)… the chance to have won this group and make progress in the competition that little bit easier?